wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: Services are defined with a port.

+Types of services:

+   * ClusterIP exposes only inside the cluster
+   * NodePort exposes a port through the node to the world
+   * LodBalancer exposes the service externally using a cloud provider's load
+   <br /><br />

 REMEMBER: Port numbers in deployment yaml must match port numbers in services yaml.

+1. Administrator: Create a new service account:

+   <pre><strong>kubectl create serviceaccount backend-team</strong></pre>

+1. Define the service yaml:

    <pre>spec:
   selector: